mshablovskyy/gtp/README.md

 But after testing the program on larger datasets, I uncovered a pattern:

-- Many unprocessed files contained the suffix `-edited` before their file extension (e.g., `cat-edited.png`).
+- Many unprocessed files contained the suffix `-edited` before their file extension (e.g., `cat-edited.png`), but don't have json associated with `cat-edited.png` file.
+At the same time files without suffixes were processed correctly, as `json` with metadata for them exist.
-- These files had counterparts without the `-edited` suffix (e.g., `cat.png`) that were being processed correctly.
+- These unprocessed files had counterparts without the `-edited` suffix (e.g., `cat.png`) that were being processed correctly.
 - Google implicitly expects us to treat `cat.png` and `cat-edited.png` as sharing a single JSON file (`cat.json`).

 This quirk is exactly why **suffixes were implemented**.